oqyh/cs2-Game-Manager-GoldKingZ/README.md

 <details>
 <summary><b>📋 View Version History</b> (Click to expand 🔽)</summary>

+### [2.1.3]
+- Added BlockSpray
+- Added BlockBots
+- Added BlockNameChanger_Changes
+- Fix Server Crash On BlockRadio
+- Fix Server Crash On Block_Commands_StartWith
+- Fix Server Crash On Block_Commands_Contains
+- Fix On DisableAimPunch
+- Fix On Custom_MuteSounds1
+- Fix On Custom_MuteSounds2
+- Fix On Custom_MuteSounds3
+- Fix On Sounds_MuteKnife On 2
+- Fix On DisableKnifeDamage
+- Update OnEntityTakeDamage To Last cssharp Update

 ### [2.1.2]
 - Fix BlockNameChanger On Reconnect With New Name It Kick Player